MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`sonarQubeFailWhenQualityGateFails`** - **Fail the build on quality gate failure (SQ 5.3+)**<br>
 Input alias: `sqAnalysisBreakBuildIfQualityGateFailed`. `boolean`.
 Optional.
 Use when `sqAnalysisEnabled = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 This option is only available when using a SonarQube server 5.3 or above.
-It will introduce delays as the build must wait for SonarQube to complete the analysis.
-[More information](https://go.microsoft.com/fwlink/?LinkId=722407).
+Introduces delays, as the build must wait for SonarQube to complete the analysis.
+More information about [SonarQube quality gates](https://devblogs.microsoft.com/devops/use-sonarqube-quality-gates-to-control-your-visual-studio-team-services-builds/).
 <!-- :::editable-content-end::: -->
 <br>